Family Food on the Table

 Pin

-Making your own spice mixes is super simple and so satisfying.
+Making your own spice mixes at home is super simple and so satisfying.

-I’ve shared homemade taco seasoning and homemade fajita seasoning already here on the blog and those two are *always* in my pantry.
+I've shared homemade taco seasoning and homemade fajita seasoning previously and those two are *always* in my pantry.

-Today it’s this really flavorful southwest seasoning, which I also love to keep on hand because it’s so versatile.
+Today, it's this really flavorful southwest seasoning, which I also love to keep on hand at all times because it's so versatile.

 And so crazy easy to make yourself!